 Will there be any band/chorus/orchestra ensembles and/or lessons for either in-person or remote learners?

-This is still under review.
+Yes.
 We do not want to remove what students love to do.
-The administrative team is working with the music teachers on how, with social distancing, this can work out.
+The administrative team is worked with the music teachers on how, with social distancing, this can work out.
+More at Updated Social Distancing for PE & Music

 How would a specialty class like chemistry or earth science work if remote learning is selected?